codacy/docs/CONTRIBUTING.md

 A [GitHub workflow](https://github.com/codacy/docs/blob/master/.github/workflows/mkdocs.yml) automatically deploys the generated HTML to GitHub Pages on every push to `master` or to the release branches `release/v*`.

-**Never use mkdocs directly to deploy the documentation**, since that would overwrite the contents of the `gh-pages` branch and we would lose the multiple versions of the documentation.
+**Never use mkdocs directly to deploy the documentation**, since that would overwrite the contents of the `gh-pages` branch and remove the multiple versions of the documentation.

 ## Releasing a new Codacy Self-hosted documentation version

-We must release a new version of the documentation when there is a new **major or minor** version release of the [Codacy Self-hosted chart](https://github.com/codacy/chart).
-This involves updating the chart and codacy-coverage-reporter submodule documentation on the Latest version of the documentation and creating a dedicated documentation version for the new release.
+It's necessary to release a new version of the documentation when there is a new **major or minor** version release of the [Codacy Self-hosted chart](https://github.com/codacy/chart).
+This involves updating the chart and <span class="skip-vale">codacy-coverage-reporter</span> submodule documentation on the Latest version of the documentation and creating a dedicated documentation version for the new release.

 ### Updating the Latest documentation version

-First, update the Latest documentation version with the latest chart and codacy-coverage-reporter documentation:
+First, update the Latest documentation version with the latest chart and <span class="skip-vale">codacy-coverage-reporter</span> documentation:

-1. Create a new branch and pull the latest changes from the `master` branch of the chart and codacy-coverage-reporter submodules.
+1. Create a new branch and pull the latest changes from the `master` branch of the chart and <span class="skip-vale">codacy-coverage-reporter</span> submodules.

     ```bash
     git checkout -b feature/update-submodules